volsh/Vi/README.md

-please run the project by starting the node server in the /server directory (npm run dev). it will be available at http://localhost:3000. and the client with the same command. it should be available at http://localhost:5173. you can also run the prisma studio to see the live data with the command npx prisma studio at the /server directory.
+please run the project by starting the node server in the /server directory (npm run dev). it will be available at http://localhost:3000. and the client with the same command. it should be available at http://localhost:5173. you can also run the prisma studio to see the live data with the command npx prisma studio at the /server directory and connecting to http://localhost:5555.

 notice that I put a lot of emphasise on right patterns, best practices etc, resulting in some features I didn't quite make it to like the Recoil.